 Vivarium Electronics has designed this heat panel specifically around the needs of reptile users.
 Features of these radiant heat panels for snakes and reptiles include:

-- They are made from Noryl - improved heating efficiency, better durability & easier use.
+New for 2019!
+The 40watt, 80wattand120 watt panels are made from Noryl for improved heating efficiency, better durability and easier use.

 While you can run these radiant panel heaters safely at full power, we recommend the use of the Vivarium Electronics proportional thermostats when using radiant heating panels in enclosed areas to maintain the ideal temperatures for your reptiles.
 This heater panel is ultra easy to install (2 screws-included) and can't be climbed on by your snakes!